sevilzeynali/sifa/README.md

-# sifa : Semantic Indexing of French Articles
+# sisa : Semantic Indexing of Scientific Articles

-Keffa is a program in Python for extract semantic fileds from French articles in txt format.
+Keffa is a program in Python for extract semantic fileds from scientific articles in txt format.
 It uses Python [LSI](https://radimrehurek.com/gensim/models/lsimodel.html) library.

 ## Installing and requirements